Page content

 • Can anyone work with administrative data?

 Everyone who wants to work with administrative data will have to first apply to become an accredited researcher.
 This involves an application through the Office of National Statistics, following online Safe Researcher Training and acquiring an AccessNI certificate.
-More information on becoming an accredited research is provided in the video titled ‘Becoming an accredited researcher’, included on this webpage.
+More information on becoming an accredited researcher is provided in the video titled ‘Becoming an accredited researcher’, included on this webpage.

 • I want to work with administrative data but feel like it is too complicated, can I get help?